You Still Have Options: What To Do If You're Found Guilty

 What if I'm found guilty or unsatisfied with the court's decision on my Trial by Written Declaration?

 Many of our clients have their tickets dismissed or reduced after using our service, but not every ticket is dismissed, so we offer options for those that are not.
 If you have been found guilty on your recent traffic ticket, you still have some options to WIN your case.

-Your BEST Option is to fight your Traffic Ticket Again with a New Trial
+Your Can fight your Traffic Ticket Again with a New Trial

 The New Trial (Trial De Novo) is your second chance to have your ticket dismissed: